markNZed/GPT-NeoX-Colab/notebook2task.md

 **Objective:**

 Develop a comprehensive Colab notebook that sets up a GPT-NeoX environment for training a Python code completion model from scratch.
 The notebook should be designed for experimentation with different training algorithms and model architectures, suitable for running on a T4 GPU (such as those available on Google Colab).
-Additionally, the project emphasizes collaboration via GitHub and experiment tracking using Weights & Biases (W&B).
+Additionally, the project emphasizes collaboration via GitHub and experiment tracking using MLFlow.

 ---